Beanapus/leovegas-assignment/Readme.md

 #### Constraints

-* All transaction, both credit and debit, must have unique id's.
+* All transactions, both credit and debit, must have unique id's.
 If not, an exception is thrown
 * A debit transaction will be deemed unsuccessful if the debited amount is greater that the current balance

 ### Notes